- Public Works Department

 Please fully complete the Yard Waste Site Permit Application form prior to arrival at City Hall or have the following information with you to complete the application upon arrival:

 - Vehicle #1 - Year / Make / Model / Color / License Plate Number

 - Vehicle #2 - Year / Make / Model / Color / License Plate Number

 Be prepared to show a valid picture ID.

 Each key card owner will need to renew their permit each calendar year.
 The annual renewal fee will be $10.00.

 Lost or Stolen Key Cards

-If a key card is damaged, lost or stolen, it will be inactivated, and a replacement card will need to be purchases for $10.00.
+If a key card is damaged, lost or stolen, it will be inactivated, and a replacement card will need to be purchased for $20.00.

 End of Year Closing